Invoice factoring is a form of business financing that could save you from having to take a loan from Tony Soprano.

 Invoice factoring is the act of selling the debt on one or more outstanding invoices to another business.
 The business that buys your invoice debt is called a factor.

 To factor an invoice, it must have a term of 30 to 90 days.
 Generally, it takes two to seven days to qualify for invoice factoring, and another one to two days to receive payment from the factor.
+Sometimes factoring companies will check out the creditworthiness of your clients, too—they want to make sure they’re not dealing with people who won’t pay their invoices.

 Here’s a super simple example.
 Let’s say you run a landscaping business.
 You’ve just sent your client Greg an invoice for $2,000, payable in 60 days.

 Problem is, you need cash ASAP to buy a new leaf blower.
 So you factor Greg’s invoice.
-The factoring company gives you $2,000, minus a a few percent to cover their rates.
+The factoring company gives you $2,000, minus a few percent to cover their rates.
 Now, you have the cash in hand.
 And once Greg pays his invoice, the factor will have their money as well.

 Invoice factoring vs. invoice financing